andymcbee/saas-base/README.md

 A minimalist SaaS boilerplate to help developers focus on shipping revenue-connected features, and not boilerplate.
 This repo is a work in progress.
 This document outlines the final goal.

+## Starting the app locally

+### for NextJS

+- cd into client directory
+- run 'npm run dev'

 ## Tech Stack

 - NextJS 14 (TypeScript)